cceh/kosh/README.md

 ## Contact
-If you have any questions, please contact the Kosh team: info-kosh[a]uni-koeln.de
+If you have any questions, contact the Kosh team: info-kosh[a]uni-koeln.de